Search

 • Extra Convenience

-The new design was not just a visual refresh—it was a strategic reinvention.
+The new retail store design was not just a visual refresh—it was a strategic reinvention.
 KRS created a scalable store design that could be deployed across 300+ franchisee locations, offering consistency with enough flexibility for local customization.
 This approach ensured franchisees could roll out improvements cost-effectively while still aligning with the brand.

 Private Label Branding: Mile One Coffee